One benefit of the Individual 401k is a 401k loan. IRS rules permit 401k loans, however not all Individual 401k providers allow loans.

 When I receive an Individual 401k loan do I have to pay interest?

 Yes.
 Loan payments are made monthly or quarterly and each loan payment will consist of principal and interest.
-Generally, the loan interest rate charged is the Prime Rate (3.25%) or the Prime Rate plus 1%.
+Generally, the loan interest rate charged is the Prime Rate plus 1% or 2%.
 The interest rate depends on the 401k provider’s plan document.
 An Individual 401k loan is unique because the payments of principal and interest are paid back directly to your own Individual 401k plan.

 Are there any credit checks or income qualifications to receive an Individual 401k loan?